 Divorce planning that incorporates an Alimony and Maintenance Trust can be instrumental and beneficial in some circumstances.
 Still, they do carry some consequences, and should therefore probably be discussed with an attorney and tax professional before making any legal commitment.

 Divorces are rarely pleasant events, and the introduction of asset division and alimony payments can sometimes cause future rifts if parties refuse to make their required payments.
-For this reason, those who are considering a divorce and believe their ex-spouses may create issues regarding property division and alimony payments may wish to consult with an attorney to discuss precautionary legal options.
+For this reason, those who are considering a divorce and believe their ex-spouses may create issues regarding property division and alimony payments may wish to consult with a Denver divorce lawyer to discuss precautionary legal options.